 Ideological lines have hardened, with partisans holding correlated issue positions across seemingly independent issues such as environmental protection, immigration, taxation, and gay marriage (Fiorina and Abrams 2008).
 Voters who identify as Republicans have very different beliefs than Democrats on factual matters such as the extent of racial discrimination, evidence for global warming (Tesler 2012), and fictitious claims of fraud in the 2020 election (Quinnipiac 2020).
 These divisions are accompanied by a rise of negative partisanship (Abramowitz and Webster 2018), i.e. the dislike of the other political party, and “affective polarization”, i.e. dislike of individuals who identify with the other party (Iyengear et al 2019), including an increase in the percentage of parents unwilling to see their children marry across party lines (Iyengar, Sood, and Lelkes 2012).

-Another key factor is a change in the nature of jobs and the economy.
-These include a widening gap in income between the college-educated and the non-college-educated, a concentration of wealth in the hands of the super-wealthy corresponding with only very modest gains among those in the middle of the income distribution (Piketty and Saez 2003), and job loss that was geographically concentrated and largely disproportionately affecting the working class.

 The urban-rural divide and partisan skewness.
 Despite the reduction of dimensionality of politics to a single polarized axis, one feature has remained heterogeneous: geographic variation in political stances.
 Indeed, political polarization has taken on a spatial dependence that in turn creates representational distortions.
 Patterns of which states are safely Democratic and Republican have varied considerably over the last 100 years.
 Despite those shifts, a consistent trend emerged starting around 1960: a sustained correlation between population density and partisan preference (Figure 1).
 By 1968, the distribution of partisan preference showed a strong skew, with high-density states much more Democratic without strong but weaker Republican tendencies in low-density states (skewness=0.68 to 2.68, average 1.31, 1968 to 2020).
 Geographic patterns of immigrant location (Massey 2007), and the continuing economic decline of rural areas have meant that Democratic cities face a Republican countryside, with the areas “in play” mostly suburban ones (Rodden 2019).